Chaphowasit4522/Portfolio/README.md

 I'm passionate about data especially about data engineering, and I have a fervor for crafting inventive solutions that perpetuate the world's momentum through data-driven initiatives.
 My aspiration is to channel my skills to enrich the global community.
 I aim to achieve this by actively engaging in impactful endeavors, such as producing insightful blog content to disseminate knowledge and playing a pivotal role in the dynamic realm of data-driven advancements.

 # Skills
-Main programming languages : SQL,Python,R
+Main programming languages : SQL,Python,R <br />
-Cloud : AWS,Azure,GCP
+Cloud : AWS,Azure,GCP <br />
 ML library : caret , dplyr , tidyverse , sklearn , tensorflow
 BI Tools : Power BI , Tableau, Looker Studio , SpreadSheets